Nubis-Communications/SignalIntegrity/Test/README.md

 In the coverage report, two directories worth of code are shown:

-* [PySIApp](https://github.com/TeledyneLeCroy/PySI/tree/master/PySIApp) - this cannot be tested with 100 percent coverage, but the file [PySIAppHeadless](https://github.com/TeledyneLeCroy/PySI/blob/master/PySIApp/PySIAppHeadless.py) should be tested at 100 percent coverage by [CoverageTestPySIApp.sh](https://github.com/TeledyneLeCroy/PySI/blob/master/Test/CoverageTestPySIApp.sh) or [CoverageTestPySIApp.bat](https://github.com/TeledyneLeCroy/PySI/blob/master/Test/CoverageTestPySIApp.bat).
-Any other  coverage here is considered a bonus.
+* [PySIApp](https://github.com/TeledyneLeCroy/PySI/tree/master/PySIApp) - this cannot be tested with 100 percent coverage, but the file [PySIAppHeadless](https://github.com/TeledyneLeCroy/PySI/blob/master/PySIApp/PySIAppHeadless.py) should be.
+Any other coverage of [PySIApp](https://github.com/TeledyneLeCroy/PySI/tree/master/PySIApp) here is considered a bonus.
-* the [SignalIntegrity](https://github.com/TeledyneLeCroy/PySI/tree/master/SignalIntegrity) package - This should be tested at 100 percent coverage.
+* [SignalIntegrity](https://github.com/TeledyneLeCroy/PySI/tree/master/SignalIntegrity) package - This should be tested at 100 percent coverage.

 The coverage of the test code is not currently shown.